guidepup/guidepup.dev/docs/example.md

 ---
-title: Real World Example
+title: Real world example
 description: A tutorial for using Guidepup and Playwright to automate VoiceOver for accessibility testing
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Real World Example
+# Real world example

 Let's take a look at a more complete example of how you might use Guidepup.